JacobeCode/Voice_Translator/README.md

 # Voice_Translator
-This repository contains project created for Speech Technology classes.
+This branch contains implementation of WhisperAI module and function for transcribing audio applied to main.py file.